typedb/typedb-docs/06-management/04-migration-and-backup.md

 The migration features describe beyond this point are designed for use with databases that can reasonably fit on a local disk multiple times (in the order of Gigabytes), as they make use of files to contain your data.
 If you have use cases for migrating data that will not fit onto disk, please reach out to us on our [Discord](https://discord.com/invite/vaticle) community or [Forums](https://discuss.vaticle.com) where we can advise you further.

-## Backup
+## Data Backup

-You can backup your data in a version-independent file using:
+You can back up your data in a version-independent file using:

 ```
 typedb server export [database] [filename].typedb